EneaDim/Digital-Design-Flow-for-FPGA/README.md

 ## Design Verification

-The DV is performed using COCOTB.__
+The DV is performed using COCOTB.<br/>
-Cocotb is a COroutine based COsimulation TestBench environment for verifying VHDL and SystemVerilog RTL using Python.__ Cocotb encourages the same philosophy of design re-use and randomized testing as UVM, however is implemented in Python.
+Cocotb is a COroutine based COsimulation TestBench environment for verifying VHDL and SystemVerilog RTL using Python.<br/> Cocotb encourages the same philosophy of design re-use and randomized testing as UVM, however is implemented in Python.
 Drive and monitor phases on the interfaces of the device under test are simple to implement, so also a check and compare with the model can be easily done, and all of this is done in Python.

 The waveforms of the testbench can be seen through GTKWAVE.